-Air fryers work by circulating hot air and heat around a food item to replicate the same crispiness found in deep fried food, but with significantly less fat and oil.
+Air fryers work by circulating hot air and heat around a food item to replicate the same crispiness found in deep-fried food, but with significantly less fat and oil.

 They are usually about the size of a standard coffee maker, square-ish or egg-shaped.
 You put the food items inside a slide-out drawer at the bottom of the contraption, turn the knob to adjust the timer and heat (depending on the food you’re cooking), and leave it alone until it signals that it’s done.
 You can toss in a little bit of oil, but it’s not necessary, and any grease that your food secretes will drip off the grates in the drawer and pool under a small container under it.

-You can cook absolutely anything in an air fryer, and you might find that contraption this easily replaces your oven and deep frying pan.
+You can cook absolutely anything in an air fryer, and you might find that contraption easily replaces your oven and deep frying pan.

 You can air fry the following:

-Air fryers are fairly inexpensive, and if you’ve been contemplating on whether or not air fryers are worth the expense, here are a few benefits that may just give you the push you need to proceed with that purchase.
+Air fryers are fairly inexpensive, and if you’ve been contemplating whether or not air fryers are worth the expense, here are a few benefits that may just give you the push you need to proceed with that purchase.

 If you’re looking to trim your waistline down a few inches, air frying is the way to go.

 Remember the last time you fried food?
 Remember that time you were so scared of the boiling, scalding oil because you were so sure it would splatter all over you?
-It’s definitely not the safest thing in the world.
+It’s not the safest thing in the world.

-There’s no need for that fretting and hassle when you cook with an air fryer.
+There’s no need for that fretting and hassle when cooking with an air fryer.
 Plus, we think that air fryers are kid and pet friendly, as in you don’t have to worry about them being nearby when you’re cooking.
 Of course, it’s still best to supervise when the air fryer’s plugged in as they’re still not exempt from electrical accidents.